-The SGM Grant Program's SGMA Implementation Round 2 will provide funding to GSAs and other responsible entities to update/revise/modify their GSPs or their Alternatives to a GSP.
-The funding will also be used towards implementing the GSP or Alternative Plan.
+The SGM Grant Program's SGMA Implementation Round 2 will provide funding to GSAs and other responsible entities to update/revise/modify their GSPs or their Alternatives to a GSP or for construction projects and management actions required for the implementation of the GSP or Alternative Plan.
 This funding is for eligible applicants with projects located in medium and high priority basins, including critically overdrafted (COD) basins.

 - Public Agency